 The observational bias makes people generally ignore all the invisible information, all the invisible combinations.
 Because of this, people end up believing that the Universe is magic / special / unique.

 To help with understanding this problem, here is a tool that people use to make sense of the Universe, tool that's relatively simple to explain: color.
 Color doesn't exist in the Universe.
 Are you surprised?
 Indeed, there is no color property of objects.
 Color is a composite of several elements.

-The light which is emitted by a light source (like the sun) has a certain energy spectrum (containing a virtually infinite number of wavelengths).
+The light which is emitted by a light source (like the sun) has a certain energy spectrum (containing a huge number of wavelengths).
 Some of this light is reflected by objects, but only very specific wavelengths of the light.

 The eye, in its turn, can record the intensity of this reflected light only in three very specific wavelengths.
 The interaction of all these factors is processed by the brain and outputted (to the consciousness) as what people call color.

-So, color is a not fundamental characteristic of the Universe, yet people see it all the time around them, believing with all their being that color is a real characteristic of the Universe.
+So, color is a not fundamental property of the Universe, yet people see it all the time around them, believing with all their being that color is a real property of the Universe.

-Similarly, for example, time is a tool that people use to keep track of change, that is, it's not a fundamental characteristic of the Universe.
+Similarly, for example, time is a tool that people use to keep track of change, that is, it's not a fundamental property of the Universe.

 Is Reality an illusion?
-No. The understanding that people have of Reality is incorrect, so the Reality that people think / thought of is an illusion, that is, it doesn't represent / describe it accurately.
+No. Reality is real.
+The understanding that people have of Reality is incomplete, so the Reality that people think / thought of is an illusion, that is, it doesn't represent / describe it accurately.
 In other words, illusion doesn't mean not real / false / wrong, but incomplete.

 Why is the Universe like this?